 Vegan Scalloped potatoes!
 These are Ah-Mazing and Delicious!

-I don’t usually go to the work of creating a casserole-like dish.
+I don’t usually go to the work of creating a fancy dish like this.
 But this Christmas season, I wanted to make some special dishes that we would ALL enjoy – kids and guests too.
-And I’ve been strictly off dairy products for 2 years now.
+And I’ve been strictly off dairy products for 4 years now.
 So scalloped potatoes just haven’t been on my dinner list.

 I made a batch to test them out and they were a winner winner.
-OMGosh.
+Oh My Gosh!!!
 Johny and I ate almost the entire dish for dinner that night!

 Here it is!